Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Preliminaries

-\begin{definition} Consider a labeled tree~$\tree$, and let $\Pi$ be an $n$-party protocol in which every party holds a vertex of $\tree$ as input.
-We say that $\Pi$ achieves $\approximateagreement$ if the following properties hold even when up to $t$ of the $n$ parties involved are corrupted: \begin{itemize} \item \textbf{Termination:} Every honest party produces an output in $\vertices(\tree)$ and terminates. \item \textbf{Validity:} The outputs of the honest parties lie within the convex hull of the honest inputs. \item \textbf{1-Agreement:} If two honest parties output $v$ and $v'$, then $\distance(v, v') \leq 1$. \end{itemize} \end{definition}
+\paragraph{$\approximateagreement$ on a graph $\graph$.} We now define the problem of $\approximateagreement$ on graph $\graph$ ~\cite{DISC:NoRy19}. \begin{definition} Let $\graph$ be a fixed labeled graph known to all parties and $\Pi(\graph)$ be an $n$-party protocol in which every party holds a vertex of $\graph$ as input.
+We say that $\Pi(\graph)$ achieves $\approximateagreement$ on $\graph$ if the following properties hold even when up to $t$ of the $n$ parties are corrupted: \textbf{(Termination)} Every honest party produces an output in $\vertices(\graph)$ and terminates; \textbf{(Validity)} Honest parties' outputs lie within the honest inputs' convex hull; \textbf{(1-Agreement)} If two honest parties output $v$ and $v'$, then~$\distance(v, v') \leq 1$. \end{definition}

 As in the case of real values, we refer to a vertex in the honest inputs' convex hull as a \emph{valid vertex}.
+If the input space graph $\graph$ has diameter $\diameter(\graph) \le 1$ (i.e., it is a single clique), the $\approximateagreement$ problem becomes trivial: each party can simply return its own input.
+Therefore, in the remainder of this work, we focus on graphs with diameter $\diameter(\graph)>1$.
+We add that, except for the case where $\graph$ is a tree, this does not apply to the \emph{Edge-Agreement} variant of \cite{DISC:ACFR19}, where the honest parties' outputs need to be on the same edge.

-If the input space tree $\tree$ has diameter $\diameter(\tree) \le 1$, meaning it is either a single vertex or two vertices joined by an edge, the $\approximateagreement$ problem on $\tree$ becomes trivial: each party can simply return its own input.
-Therefore, in the remainder of this work, we exclusively focus on trees with diameter $\diameter(\tree)>1$.
+\paragraph{Round complexity.} In a synchronous communication round, every party may send messages to the other parties, receive all messages sent to it during that round, and perform local computations.
+The round complexity of a protocol is the maximum number of such rounds until every honest party terminates, over all admissible executions.